heclak/community-a4e-c/README.md

 **Yes**!
 First, join the [Community A-4E-C Discord server](https://discord.gg/tQZbkTQ) and introduce yourself!
 We can always use a hand from game artists, programmers or reliable testers as we continue to move the project forward.
 If you think you have something to contribute, don't hesitate to reach out in the chat.

-### Q: Is there a manual or tutorials?
+### Q: Are there manuals or tutorials?

 **Yes**!
 Locating the NATOPS manual for an A-4E/F is the gold standard for understanding this aircraft, but there is a lot of helpful guidance included in the user manual.
 To access the manual:
 - Once inside the cockpit, open the kneeboard by pressing `RSHIFT+K`
 - Read the PDF manual in `%HOMEPATH%\\Saved Games\DCS\Mods\aircraft\A-4E-C\Docs` or [read it online](https://drive.google.com/drive/folders/1_DPA00CWoRfIsqgh7HYabvpFrOdtBxPi)

-Past that, [Sidekick65's YouTube Channel](https://www.youtube.com/channel/UC4kJt_8Jw9ByL10ar6b8rQg) features high-quality video tutorials on many systems.
+The [Community A-4E-C Discord server](https://discord.gg/tQZbkTQ) contains a video hall of fame for high-quality, up-to-date tutorials for all major systems by some of the Community's finest members.

 ### Q: Is there a paint kit I can use to create my own A-4E-C liveries?